untillpro/scm4j/scm4j-releaser/README.md

 # How It Works

-`CLI` uses `SCMReleaser` to create  action tree, then this tree is "executed" using IAction.execute.
+*Overview*

+- `CLI` calls `ExtendedStatusTreeBuilder`
+- `ActionTreeBuilder` converts ExtendedStatusTree to ActionTree

+*Overview*

+ExtendedStatusTreeNode:
+  - Status
+  - latestVersion
-- Build:
+  - Map<Coords, ExtendedStatusTreeNode> subComponents

 # See also